A favicon of Campaign Monitor

 -16

-Based on 17,052 enriched companies, Campaign Monitor customers overwhelmingly run WordPress (47.17%) and rely on Google Analytics (75.8%) for tracking.
-The Drupal (3.59%) presence is notably higher than typical marketing tools, reflecting the enterprise and institutional user base.
+Based on 17,052 enriched companies in our dataset, Campaign Monitor customers overwhelmingly run WordPress (47.17%) and rely on Google Analytics (75.8%) for tracking.
+The Drupal (3.59%) presence is notably higher than typical marketing tools, a signal of the enterprise and institutional user base that TechnologyChecker.io detects across Campaign Monitor domains.

 E-Commerce